 How to Make Watercolor Ornaments

-Easy enough for preschoolers, fun enough for older kids, right?
+Easy enough for preschoolers, fun enough for older kids (and adults), right?

 I purchased some clear bulb ornaments from the Dollar Store, two in a pack.
 The nail polish I already had on hand, however next year I will buy some holiday red and green polish, and maybe some sparkly gold, just for this activity.